zuri-training/excel_comp_team_106/Team_106 Members Contributions/Odejobi Yusuf.md

 ### MY CONTRIBUTIONS, TASKED ASSIGNED, ISSUES RESOLVED, SOLUTIONS, LINKS
-1. I was tasked as the lead designer to check, make general changes and corrections where necessary on all the web and mobile screen (used auto layout where necessary, adjusted the spacing to 8px, all designs conform with the design system etc.)
+1. I was tasked as the lead designer to prototype, check, make general changes and corrections where necessary on all the web and mobile screen (used auto layout where necessary, adjusted the spacing to 8px, all designs conform with the design system etc.) This gives the user a seamless experience while using the web and mobile pages.

 2. I did the entire prototype that linked all the screens (Landing page, Upload pages, After upload page, Result pages, Profile, FAQ, Contact, Signup, Sign in, Terms & Conditions, Privacy, Error page and About pages) on the web and mobile pages.